bewebi/advent-2020/README.md

     	find three input lines that sum to target rather than two
 ```

-If improperly formatted input is given the program will log a fatal error.
+For most days, if improperly formatted input is given the program will log a fatal error.